-9.6.
+9.14.
 With gating left ON, turn the transform OFF to see the time gated frequency response.
-The ripple pattern of Figure 3 should change to show the frequency response of only the near end connector.
-The lower trace of Figure 3 shows a typical time gated frequency response.
-A marker is positioned at the worst case point.
+The ripple pattern of Figure 3 should change to show the frequency response of only the in-line "F" connector pair.
+The lower track of Figure 3 shows a typical time gated frequency response.
+A marker is positioned at the worst-case point.
 Note that there may be some small edge effect at the start and stop of the trace.
+The Time Domain option shows the analysis capability by presenting data in the time (or distance) domain-valuable information for both the design and production engineer.